-If you’re thinking of building a new home, one of the main things that gives you pause is probably knowing that it will take some time to finish, and you don’t want to feel uncertain about when you’ll be able to move in.
-Understanding the home-building process can help you to get a better sense of when your new home could be ready, and while there are definitely a lot of factors involved, we think that the following information can help relieve some of those concerns.
+Understanding the home-building process can help you to get a better sense of when your new home could be ready.
+While there are definitely a lot of factors involved, we think that the following information can help relieve some of those concerns.

 The Short Answer

-If you’re just looking for a quick estimate to help you figure out when you should buy your home in order to move in by a certain date, the general rule of thumb is that it takes somewhere between nine to twelve months from the time you sign your purchase contract to the time you get the keys to your new home.
+Looking for a quick estimate to help you figure out when you should buy your home in order to move in by a certain date?
+The general rule of thumb is it takes somewhere between nine to twelve months from the time you sign your purchase contract to the time you get the keys to your new home.

 Build times can vary greatly, due to circumstances that we can’t always control.
-Usually this just means unexpected weather, although sometimes much more serious and unexpected events affect our build times, such as the current COVID-19 crisis.
+Usually, this just means unexpected weather, although sometimes much more serious and unexpected events affect our build times.
+Of course, the current COVID-19 crisis would fall under that.

-When you build a home with us, as part of the process you’ll receive a 45 Day target letter with a more accurate timeline for your build.
-As a general rule of thumb, under normal circumstances, the whole process would take around 210-250 days from pre-construction right up to the moment you take possession of your new home.
+When you build a home with us, you’ll receive a 45 Day target letter with a more accurate timeline for your build as part of the process.
+As a general rule of thumb (AKA under normal circumstances), the whole process would take around 210-250 days from pre-construction right up to the moment you take possession of your new home.

-The below timelines are just estimated, and consist of averages.
-Please be aware that things can change a fair bit during the construction phase (Rain, Snow, Cold, Covid-19).
-As part of our process, Sterling provides customers a target letter that is sent out once our construction team starts rough-ins.
-This letter will provide a more accurate timeline for when the home will arrive to completion.
+The below timelines are just estimated and consist of averages.
+Please be aware things can change a fair bit during the construction phase (rain, snow, cold, pandemics, etc).
+As mentioned, Sterling provides our clients with a target letter that is sent out once our construction team starts rough-ins – the stage of building where we’re adding things like electrical wiring and plumbing.
+This letter will provide a more accurate timeline for when the home will arrive at completion.